 - Torsten N. Wiesel, M.D.

 Dr. Foley is Attending Neurologist Emeritus in the Pain and Palliative Care Service at Memorial Sloan Kettering Cancer Center (MSKCC) in New York City and Professor Emeritus of Neurology, Neuroscience and Clinical Pharmacology at Weill Medical College of Cornell University.
 Dr. Foley was elected to the Institute of Medicine of the National Academy of Medicine for her clinical research expertise in opioid pharmacology and her national and international efforts in the treatment of patients with cancer pain.
 She was recognized as a Rita Allen Scholar in 1978.
 Dr. Foley remains active in numerous efforts to advance pain research and palliative care nationally and internationally for patients with life-limiting diseases.

 Dr. Gilbert received his M.D. and Ph.D. from Harvard Medical School, where he held an academic appointment until he joined The Rockefeller University in 1983 as an assistant professor; he is now head of the Laboratory of Neurobiology at Rockefeller.
-Dr. Gilbert received the Rita Allen Scholar award in 1986 and subsequently became associate professor and professor, and in 2004 was named Arthur and Janet Ross Professor at Rockefeller.
+Dr. Gilbert received the Rita Allen Scholar award in 1986 and subsequently became associate professor and professor at Rockefeller.
+In 2004, he was named Arthur and Janet Ross Professor.
 A member of the National Academy of Sciences and the American Academy of Arts and Sciences, he has received numerous awards, including the W. Alden Spencer Award from the Columbia University College of Physicians and Surgeons and the Edward M. Scolnick Prize in Neuroscience from the McGovern Institute for Brain Research at MIT.